fivestars/aladdin-demo/docs/style_guidelines.md

         - configMap.yaml

 ## Configuration Files
 All values should be stored in a values.yaml file.
 The templates should always reference values using helm variables.
 Configuration files for non-kubernetes objects, such as an nginx config file or a uwsgi config file, should be located in the template folder with a name that begins with an underscore and ends with ".tpl".
-This gives the ability to easily change configuration values on the fly, without needing to restart the pod every time.

 For example, below is the [\_nginx.conf.tpl](../helm/aladdin-demo/templates/server/_nginx.conf.tpl) file.
 ```
 {{/* Config file for nginx */}}

+# Note: This define name is global, if loading multiple templates with the same name, the last
+# one loaded will be used.
 {{ define "nginx-config" -}}

+# Specify some event configs
 events {
     worker_connections 4096;
 }

+# Create a server that listens on the nginx port

 http {
     server {
     listen {{ .Values.app.nginx.port }};

+        # Match incoming request uri with "/app" and forward them to the uwsgi app
         location /app {
             proxy_pass http://localhost:{{ .Values.app.uwsgi.port}};
         }
+        # Match incoming request uri with "/ping" and forward them to the uwsgi app
+        location /ping {
+            proxy_pass http://localhost:{{ .Values.app.uwsgi.port}};
+        }
+        # Otherwise, nginx tries to serve static content.
+The only file should exist is index.html,
+        # which is written by the initContainer.
+Get requests with "/" or "/index.html" will return
+        # a short message, everything else will return 404
         location / {
             root /usr/share/nginx/html;
             index index.html;